Luiz166/bmi_test_website/README.md

-# This is a website that realizes a BMI test.
+# This is a website that realizes a BMI(Body Mass Index) test.